ibrahimyasser450/University-Web/README.md

+University Web

 To run the project on Eclipse or IntelliJ or VS Code IDEs:
 1- Download Java EE version 21 (jdk-21)
 2- Download Tomcat
 3- Add Tomcat to server